-- To be responsible for the determination of remuneration and conditions of service of holders of senior posts and the Clerk to the Corporation;
+- To be responsible for the determination of remuneration and conditions of service of holders of senior posts and the Director of Governance;

-- To receive annual performance reviews of holders of senior posts and the Clerk to the Corporation;
+- To receive annual performance reviews of holders of senior posts and the Director of Governance;

 - To review and benchmark the remuneration of senior postholders and Clerks within the further education sector as published by the AoC and other external organisations;

-- To report its decisions to the Corporation.
+- To report its decisions to the Board.

 5. Financial limitations

-The committee has the delegated responsibility to decide the remuneration of the senior postholders and the clerk.
+The committee has the delegated responsibility to decide the remuneration of the senior postholders and the Director of Governance.
 The Committee has no other delegated financial responsibilities.